joackob/astro-gpt-blog/README.md

 ## Acknowledgment

-This theme was inspired by [Hexo Theme Cactus](https://github.com/probberechts/hexo-theme-cactus)
+This app was inspired by [Hexo Theme Cactus](https://github.com/probberechts/hexo-theme-cactus)

 ## License